Characters of the Tekken series: Roger, Roger Jr. and Alex

 Roger family line and Alex are comic-relief characters who make their first appearances in Tekken 2.
 They are genetically modified animals created by Dr. Bosconovitch, under Kazuya's orders.
 Roger (ロジャー, Rojā) was crafted from kangaroo DNA, and Alex (アレックス, Arekkusu) from Dromaeosaurid fossil samples.
 However, Kazuya considered them worthless and wanted to kill them, but they escaped and met Armor King, who schooled them in wrestling.
 Alex and Roger compete in the second Iron Fist Tournament, where Jun Kazama, a WWWC wildlife-protection program officer, is dispatched to arrest Kazuya.
 She finds Roger and Alex and relocates them to a safe location in Australia.
 Alex disappears from the series canon thereafter while Roger's story is expanded in Tekken 5, in which he is not playable but appears in the game's cinematic sequences, where he, now renamed as Roger Sr. (ロジャーシニア, Rojā Shinia) is shown to be married with a son named Roger Jr., who is a kangaroo with human attributes like his father.
 After Roger Sr. is abducted by Mishima Zaibatsu, Roger Jr. enters the fifth tournament to find him but discovers that he was not abducted but instead secretly living a luxurious lifestyle.
 In Tekken 6, Roger Sr., again not playable, and his wife are since divorced but she suffers financial hardship without his presence and currently.
 She and Roger Jr. both participate in the sixth tournament in hopes of establishing financial security.
 Roger and Alex both appear in the noncanonical Tekken Tag Tournament and Tekken Tag Tournament 2, in which Roger Jr. is playable in Roger Sr.'s stead.
-As Tekken Tag Tournament 2 is semi-canon midquel between Tekken 6 and Tekken 7, Alex and Roger Jr.’s endings eventually ties to Roger Sr.’s reconciliation with his family.
+As Tekken Tag Tournament 2 is semi-canon and set between Tekken 6 and Tekken 7, Alex and Roger Jr.'s endings eventually ties to Roger Sr.'s reconciliation with his family.